sustr4/RasPiCam/README.md

 Important notes
 ---------------

-user www-data must be member of group video if you wish to donwload pictires from WebCam:
+user `www-data` must be member of group `video` if you wish to download pictures from your WebCam:

 `sudo usermod -a -G video www-data`